Guigui220D/MimasV2Configurator/README.md

 MIMAS V2 Configuration Tool
 ===========================

-[!INFO]
+> [!NOTE]
-This is a fork, that is meant for terminal use of the configurator instead of GUI.
+> This is a fork, that is meant for terminal use of the configurator instead of GUI.

 This is the source code for the [Mimas V2 FPGA Board](https://numato.com/mimas-v2-spartan-6-fpga-development-board-with-ddr-sdram/) configuration tool, in terminal mode.
 This fork lets you use the application in a terminal instead of from the GUI.